 Home Improvements That Can Attract Millennial Buyers:

-Smart Homes: A 2013 survey finds that 65% of millennials believe that losing their phone or computer would be more detrimental to their daily lives than losing their car.
-Whether it’s digitized home lighting, irrigation, HVAC or home security system, there’s no doubt that integration of technology into your home will greatly appeal to millennials.
+Smart Homes: A recent survey found that 65% of Millennials believe that losing their phone or computer would be more detrimental to their daily lives than losing their car.
+Whether it’s digitized home lighting, irrigation, HVAC or home security system, there’s no doubt that integration of technology into your home will greatly appeal to Millennials.

 Energy Efficient: Going hand in hand with an eco-conscious mentality, millenials, also have a high desire for an energy efficient home which is both kind to the wallet and Mother Nature.
 High in demand energy efficient features include: windows & doors, appliances, and insulation.
-Having an energy audit of your home that can be provided to potential homebuyers is something that would apply to the millennial real estate market.
+Having a home performance test that can be provided to potential home buyers is something that would apply to the Millennial real estate market.

 Storage: Simply put, the millennial generation has a lot of “stuff”.
 Homes can never have enough storage.
 Whether it’s usable attic space in the home or garage, built-in closet shelving, cabinet space or not having enough storage can be a factor that allows other homes to get chosen ahead of yours.

 Colors: In the past, it was customary to opt for white walls when selling your home.
 This is no longer the case.
 Nowadays, millennials prefer painted walls which add interest.
 No longer are bold colors taboo, however, if choosing this course, it’s to your benefit to pick the brain of an interior designer or professional painter to ensure that your selection isn’t too wild, such as fire engine red or hot pink.